-During the Initial Coverage Stage, your share of the cost of a covered drug will be either a copayment or coinsurance.
+During the Initial Coverage Stage, your share of the cost of a covered drug will be coinsurance.

-- "Copayment" means that you pay a fixed amount each time you fill a prescription. - "Coinsurance" means that you pay a percent of the total cost of the drug each time you fill a prescription. - We cover prescriptions filled at out-of-network pharmacies in only limited situations.
+- "Coinsurance" means that you pay a percent of the total cost of the drug each time you fill a prescription. - We cover prescriptions filled at out-of-network pharmacies in only limited situations.
 Please see Chapter 5, Section 2.5 for information about when we will cover a prescription filled at an out-of-network pharmacy.